The inaugural meeting of the Ormskirk & District Numismatic Society was held in an

 strength for the past half century.

-Now into its fifth decade, the Society has between twenty and thirty members who
+Now entering its sixth decade, the Society has between twenty and thirty members

-take an enthusiastic interest in many different facets of our hobby.
-We welcome beginners
+who take an enthusiastic interest in many different facets of our hobby.
+We welcome

 except an interest in our hobby, and a willingness to travel to the meetings once